National Institute for Health and Care Research: Infrastructure

 NIHR funds research infrastructure that provides expertise, specialist facilities, a delivery workforce and support services.
 This infrastructure supports and delivers research funded by government bodies, medical research charities, the life sciences industry and other relevant industries.

 NIHR coordinates and supports clinical research through its Research Delivery Network (RDN).
 With 12 regional networks across England, the RDN provides help to patients, the public and health and care organisations to participate in research.
-In 2021-22, the network recruited more than a million participants to clinical research studies, most of whom were taking part in research to help discover new treatments and vaccines for the COVID-19 pandemic.
+In 2021–22, the network recruited more than a million participants to clinical research studies, most of whom were taking part in research to help discover new treatments and vaccines for the COVID-19 pandemic.

 Since 2007, the NIHR also supports translating scientific developments into direct clinical treatments and applications through its twenty Biomedical Research Centres (BRCs).
-The BRCs operate as partnerships between local NHS organisations and academic institutions such as the University of Oxford or the University College London.
-The NIHR has also established Clinical Research Facilities (CRFs), dedicated spaces for delivering research and trials, at 28 NHS hospitals.
+The BRCs operate as partnerships between local NHS organisations and academic institutions such as the University of Oxford or University College London.
+Around 2022, the NIHR established Clinical Research Facilities – dedicated spaces for delivering research and trials – at 28 NHS hospitals.

 The NIHR also funds three Patient Safety Translational Research Centres which focus on translating discoveries on patient safety into practice.

-Researching specific regional health and care issues, the NIHR has a network of 15 Applied Research Collaborations (ARCs).
-The ARCs are made up of partnerships between universities, NHS providers, local authorities and other organisations.
-Based at NHS organisations, the NIHR Medtech and In vitro diagnostic Co-operatives (MICs) work with commercial companies on developing new medical technologies and research in vitro diagnostic tests.
+Researching specific regional health and care issues, the NIHR has a network of 15 Applied Research Collaborations.
+These are partnerships between universities, NHS healthcare providers, local authorities and other organisations.
+Based at NHS organisations, the NIHR Medtech and In vitro diagnostic Co-operatives work with commercial companies on developing new medical technologies and research in vitro diagnostic tests.

-Established by its Office for Clinical Research Infrastructure in 2011, the NIHR has eight Translational Research Collaborations – ready-formed networks of the UK's leading universities, NHS trusts and research centres that conduct early-phase translational research and tackle experimental medicine challenges in selected therapeutic themes.
+Established by its Office for Clinical Research Infrastructure in 2011, the NIHR has eight Translational Research Collaborations – ready-formed networks of universities, NHS trusts and research centres that conduct early-phase translational research and tackle experimental medicine challenges in selected therapeutic themes.